 Taiwanese-American violinist Pei-Ju Wu enjoys a musical career both as a performing artist and as a teacher.
 She accepted the position of section first violin of the Alabama Symphony Orchestra in 2013 and is recently appointed Principal Second Violin of the Des Moines Metro Opera in 2018.

 Pei-Ju's experience in symphonic orchestra has taken her to perform with the Nashville Symphony, San Antonio Symphony, the Houston Grand Opera, Fort Worth Symphony and Dallas Chamber Symphony.
 She has served as the concertmaster for the Woodlands Symphony (TX), Opera in the Heights (TX), interim concertmaster for the Huntsville Symphony (AL), and is the principal second violin of Des Moines Metro Opera.
 Her love of chamber music has inspired her to found several chamber music ensembles and series in the past.
-Most recently, she founded Iron City Strings.
+Most recently, she co-founded Iron City Strings.

 Pei-Ju studied with Kathleen Winkler at Rice University, Roman Totenberg at Boston University, Shirley Givens at the Juilliard Pre-College, and Rodney Friend at the Royal College of Music.
 She graduated magna cum lauda from Boston University and has a Master's Degree in Violin Performance from Rice University.

 Pei-Ju is a registered Suzuki violin instructor and has studied the Suzuki methods with Ed Kreitman, Terry Durbin, and Kathleen White.
 She is a teacher at the Alabama School of Fine Arts, a teacher and artistic advisor at STEP Birmingham, and also teaches at her private studio in Hoover, AL.

 Troy Bast, Violin, currently performs regularly with the Alabama Symphony, the Chattanooga Symphony, the Huntsville Symphony, Mobile Symphony, and the Tuscaloosa Symphony.
 He is the former assistant principal 2nd violin in both the Huntsville Symphony and the Chattanooga Symphony.